-Dan Dittrich is a multidisciplinary designer in New York City.
-He’s currently working as a production designer at
+Dan Dittrich is a designer in New York City.
+Most recently, he’s worked at

 (914) 525 2238

 Find links to recent work below:

 is a proposal for a medium-long term installation at LentSpace, located in lower Manhattan.
 Think of it as an oasis of calm amidst a busy area of the city.

 is an experimental family of lighting designs which propose alternative standards for luxury lighting by cross-pollinating disparate design dialects.

 is a proposal for a two-part series of public ping pong tables.
 Meant as a study in design for public space as well as an exercise in visualization techniques (rendering, compositing).

 An Are.na channel which I started as

 an archive of exceptional parks and public spaces, near and far.